Ethnicity, Race, and Disease Sourcebook, 1st Ed.

-Medical researchers are increasingly considering and reporting back on the sociological aspects of health.
-Ethnicity refers to cultural factors, including nationality, ancestry, regional culture, and language, while race refers to groups of people who share biological similarities and differences.
-Recent stroke statistics from the Centers for Disease Control and Prevention (CDC) indicate that the risk of having a first stroke is twice as high among Blacks than among Whites.
-Research further indicates that the prevalence of arthritis among White/Non-Hispanics is 22.6 percent but 15.4 percent for Hispanic/Latinos.
-These similarities and differences across populations indicate a need for research that considers the prevalence of common conditions in different ethnic groups and takes steps to determine methods that improve the health outcomes of specific populations.
+Ethnicity refers to cultural factors, including nationality, ancestry, regional culture, and language.
+However, race refers to groups of people who have similarities and differences in biological qualities.
+Based on stroke statistics by Centers for Disease Control and Prevention (CDC), it is estimated that the risk of having a first stroke is twice as high for blacks compared to whites.
+It is found that prevalence of arthritis in white/non-Hispanics is 22.6 percent but 15.4 percent for Hispanic/Latinos.
+These differences highlight the need to study diseases and common conditions across ethnic groups in order to achieve health parity.

 Standard Features in the Health Reference Series

 - Volumes published after June 2015 include access to Health Reference Series Online.